openmainframeproject-internship/ADE---Add-additional-log-support/Status Reports/SR-Week8.md

 ### Issues:

 1. There is no process id present within Spark logs.
-2. Would be better to have a specific set of bash scipts for Spark classes.
+2. Would be better to have a specific set of bash scripts for testing Spark logs end-to-end.
 (This would need spark analyze xml files)